envato/bundle-update-buildkite-plugin/README.md

 understands.
 For instance, if you need to authenticate to access a private RubyGems server at https://rubygems.example.com, you can set your credentials in an environment variable named `BUNDLE_RUBYGEMS__EXAMPLE__COM`.
-(Please use a secure mechanisim for setting private environment variables.
+(Please use a secure mechanism for setting private environment variables.
 For instance, the [AWS S3 Secrets Buildkite Plugin].)

 If bundle update produces changes to `Gemfile.lock` files, the